benchenas/BenchENAS/BenchENAS_python_package/algs/evocnn/README.md

 # EvoCNN

-This is the code for the paper of [Evolving deep convolutional neural networks for image classification](https://arxiv.org/abs/1710.10741).
+This is the code for the paper of *Evolving deep convolutional neural networks for image classification*.

-## Cite
+## Dependencies

+- numpy
+- torchvision
+- pytorch

 ```
 @article{sun2019evolving,
   title={Evolving deep convolutional neural networks for image classification},